Derek Frey

-Derek Frey (born April 23, 1973) is an American filmmaker who has been a producer on numerous Tim Burton-directed films including Miss Peregrine's Home for Peculiar Children, Frankenweenie, Big Eyes, Alice in Wonderland, Dumbo, and others.
+Derek Frey (born April 23, 1973) is an American film producer and director.
+He is best known for his long-time collaboration with director Tim Burton, serving as a producer on major studio films including Miss Peregrine's Home for Peculiar Children, Sweeney Todd: The Demon Barber of Fleet Street, Corpse Bride, Charlie and the Chocolate Factory, Frankenweenie, Big Eyes, Alice in Wonderland, Dumbo, and others.

 Early life and education

 Frey was born on April 23, 1973, in the Drexel Hill section of Upper Darby Township, Pennsylvania, near Philadelphia.
 He graduating from Upper Darby High School.
 Frey attended West Chester University and graduated with a BA in communication studies.